huwiki/wiki-stat-portal/documentation/Configuration.md

 	"id": "first",
 	"name": "I. szerkesztői piramis",
 		// Name of the pyramid.
 Will be displayed on the UI.
+		// If specified, `i18nKey` must not be set.
+	"i18nKey": "pyramid.firstPyramid",
+		// Localization key of the name of the pyramid.
+		// If specified, `name` must not be set and
+		// items in the `group` array must also have
+		// an `i18nKey` property with the localization key
+		// of the group name.
+UI and the API will use
+		// this key from the language file to localize
+		// the name of the pyramid.
 	"groups": [
 		// List of groups belonging to this user pyramid.
 		// A user pyramid can have many groups, however